 Generally, you can expect a range of 22 – 63 miles based on the assistance level you select (from 1 to 5).

-Now coming to the XP Lite, you get the throttle-only range of around 15 miles.
+Now coming to the XP Lite, you get a throttle-only range of around 15 miles.
 And with pedal assist, your range can be 15 – 40 miles based on whether you ride on the highest pedal assist level or not.

 With the Lectric XP Lite e-bike, you can get a top speed of 20 miles per hour.
 However, remember that when you are on steep hills, you may struggle to reach the max speed as compared to when you are on flat ground.
 Pedaling will help you to retain more power though.